TheHive-Project/CortexDocs/analyzer_requirements.md

 - Onyphe_**Ports**: retrieve SYN scan information Onyphe has for the given IPv{4,6} address with history of changes.
 - Onyphe_**Reverse**: retrieve reverse DNS lookup information Onyphe has for the given IPv{4,6} address with history of changes.
 - Onyphe_**Threats**: retrieve Onyphe threat information for the given IPv{4,6} address with history.
+- Onyphe_**Inetnum**: retrieve Onyphe information about network information about an IPv4 or IPv6
+- Onyphe_**Datascan**: retrieve Onyphe datascan information about a given IPv4, IPv6 or a any other string, with history of changes

 #### Requirements
 Provide the API key as a value for the `key` parameter.